MPAS-Dev/compass/docs/design_docs/compass_package.rst

 Contributors: Xylar Asay-Davis

-Currently, COMPASS reads a configuration file as part of setting up testcases, but these configuration options are largely unavailable to testcases themselves.
+Currently, COMPASS reads a configuration file as part of setting up test cases, but these configuration options are largely unavailable to test cases themselves.
-Some steps of some testcases (e.g. ``files_for_e3sm`` in some ``ocean/global_ocean`` test cases) have their own dedicated config files, but these are again separate from the config file used to set up testcases, are awkward to modify (requiring editing after testcase generation).
+Some steps of some test cases (e.g. ``files_for_e3sm`` in some ``ocean/global_ocean`` test cases) have their own dedicated config files, but these are again separate from the config file used to set up test cases, are awkward to modify (requiring editing after test case generation).

 Requirement: Ability specify/modify core counts